 We have learned of an accident involving a SEPTA trolley, a paratransit bus, and another vehicle that has left 27 people injured.
 The crash happened near the intersection of 41st Street and Chester Avenue.
 A spokesperson for SEPTA says that their trolley was struck after a CCT Connect bus and another car collided.

 We know that the last thing any of the passengers on the trolley, the paratransit bus, or the driver of the vehicle expected was that they would get into an accident.
 While the investigation into the cause of the crash is ongoing, we know that this highlights just how many people can get hurt in an accident.
-At the Law Offices of Greg Prosmushkin, P.C., our knowledgeable and experienced team is ready to help when you need a car accident attorney in Philadelphia.
+At the Law Offices of Greg Prosmushkin, P.C., our knowledgeable and experienced team is ready to help when you need a Car Accident Lawyer in Philadelphia.
 No two accidents are the same and we will work to secure the compensation you deserve.

 Yes, Accidents Are Common